Arogyadham Ayurveda Treatment Center

 This yoga clears imperfections and removes acne from your skin.
 You tend to drink more water after attending a class, which, in turn, moisturizes your skin and keeps you healthy and young.

 Some of those who practice Hot Yoga for the first time often feel weak and dizzy when they take the class.
-So, it is important that you hydrate properly before the practice.
+So, you must hydrate properly before the practice.
 Also, you need to use a towel frequently to dry the sweat so that it is not impregnated in your clothes, making it heavier and stifling.

 Now that you know all the benefits that hot yoga can give you… What do you expect to practice it?
 But, if you have already practiced, please leave us a comment about your experience.